locationtech/geomesa/docs/user/accumulo/install.rst

     ``$GEOMESA_EXTRA_CLASSPATHS``.
 GeoMesa will prepend the contents of this environmental variable  to the computed classpath giving it highest precedence in the classpath.
 Users can provide directories of jar files or individual files using a colon (``:``) as a delimiter.
 These entries will also be added the the mapreduce libjars variable.
-    Use the ``geomesa classpath`` command to print the final classpath that will be used when executing geomesa commands.
+    Use the ``geomesa-accumulo classpath`` command to print the final classpath that will be used when executing geomesa commands.

     If you are running the tools on a system without